 BLender’s hybrid model creates credit ratings based on financial, social, and demographic background to upend the banks’ foothold on peer-to-peer lending—and empower emerging markets.
 Read more.

-BLender is one of the few websites in the world, and the only one in Israel, that enables the buying and selling of existing loans.
+BLender is one of the few sites in the world, and the only one in Israel, that enables the buying and selling of existing loans.
 Any lender may sell his/her loans to other lenders.
-In other words, if you want to get back the money you lent, you simply put the loan up for sale on BLender…at any point during the lifetime of the loan.
+In other words, if you want to get back the money you lent, you simply put the loan for sale on BLender…at any point during the lifetime of the loan.
 Learn more on Economic Night.

-Dr. Gal Aviv, CEO and founder of BLender: “Once we identified lenders’ need flexibility, liquidity and control over investment periods, we decided to develop a unique technology that allows liquidity.
+Dr. Gal Aviv, CEO and founder of BLender: “Once we identified lenders’ need flexibility, liquidity and control over investment periods of investment, we decided to develop a unique technology that allows liquidity.
 This is a revolution in the savings and credit markets.
 The secondary market created through BLender’s Re-Blend will greatly increase the number of lenders whose needs may be met through the platform, offering a flexible savings option with an average return of 6% annually.
 It is a high-quality alternative to the savings options available in the market today, especially given the current zero interest rate period.”
 Read more.

 According to Aviv, “BLender aims to lead the non-bank loan market and to present an attractive, convenient and modern alternative to the traditional lending market, which uses advanced technology and makes it easy for both borrowers and lenders.
 Our new and innovative development puts BLender on par with the world’s leading platforms, like Zopa and Lending Club.”
 Read more.

 Household lending has always been a cash cow for banks and credit card companies.
 A cursory examination of their sources of income reveals that this area accounts for a significant portion of their income.
 Therefore, it is clear that it is difficult for them to say goodbye to their hegemony in the field…